 Following the Home Secretary’s acceptance of the recommendations of the National Statistician’s Review of crime statistics in June 2011 the collation and publication of crime statistics moved to the ONS on 1 April 2012.
 For previous publications please see the Home Office web-pages.

 Following the transfer, ONS developed proposals for the future dissemination of crime statistics, with the aim of improving the presentation for users and providing a clearer picture of crime.
 A consultation which ran at the end of 2012 set out proposed changes to the content of regular crime statistics outputs and a summary response to the consultation was published in January 2013.
 As a result several changes were implemented in the year to March bulletin published in July 2013, including re-classifying some elements of the police recorded crime data series.
 This work has continued with the inclusion of ‘making off without payment’ which from now on will be included in the more appropriate ‘other theft offence’ category.
 Prior to this publication ‘making off without payment’ was previously recorded as fraud.

 For information on how to interpret the crime statistics please see the User Guide to Crime Statistics for England and Wales.

 For advance warning of future changes to the police recorded crime collection see methodological note.

 In line with the National Statistician’s recommendations an independent Crime Statistics Advisory Committee has also been formed to provide advice on issues related to the collection and presentation of these statistics.
 Please see the UK Statistics Authority website for further information and minutes of meetings.

-Historic police recorded crime data tables can be found on the Home Office website.
+Historic police recorded crime data tables can be found on the Home Office web-pages.